-(1) In January 2016, we granted restricted stock awards to each Named Executive Officer pursuant to the 2006 Stock Incentive Plan, as amended.
-All such restricted stock awards vest over periods of four years with one-fourth of such restricted shares vesting on the first anniversary of the grant date and annually on the anniversary of the grant date thereafter.
-We also granted restricted stock awards to each Named Executive Officer in January 2017 and January 2018, pursuant to the 2016 Stock Incentive Plan.
-These restricted stock awards vest over periods of three years with one-third of such restricted shares vesting on the first anniversary of the grant date and annually on the anniversary of the grant date thereafter.
+(1) In January 2017, January 2018 and January 2019, we granted restricted stock awards to these Named Executive Officers other than Mr. LaLonde pursuant to the 2016 Stock Incentive Plan, as amended.
+These restricted stock awards vest over periods of three years with 34% of such restricted shares vesting on the first anniversary of the grant date and 33% annually on the anniversary of the grant date thereafter.